Scleroderma systemic M34.0

 Pain:

-• For chronic pain, especially joint pain, administration of NSA such as acetylsalicylic acid (e.g. aspirin), metamizole (e.g. Novalgin) or paracetamol (e.g. Ben-u-ron).
-If the pain symptoms are severe, switch to weak opioids such as tramadol (e.g. Tramal) or dihydrocodeine (DHC).
+• For chronic pain, especially joint pain, administration of NSA such as acetylsalicylic acid (e.g. Aspirin), metamizole (e.g. Novalgin) or paracetamol (e.g. Ben-u-ron).
+If not sufficient for severe pain symptoms, switch to weak opioids such as tramadol (e.g. Tramal) or dihydrocodeine (DHC).

 Pulmonary fibrosis:

-• Studies conducted so far with cyclophosphamide (1-2 mg/kg bw/day) have not shown satisfactory results.
-Subjective symptoms such as dyspnoea are said to have improved underneath.
+• Studies conducted to date with cyclophosphamide (1-2 mg/kg bw/day) have not shown satisfactory results.
+Subjective symptoms such as dyspnea are said to have improved.

 General therapy